 Transcript Request Forms are available on the RLNC website and from the Registrar's Office.
+RLNC uses the Parchment Digital Credentialing Service to send and receive transcripts.
 No fee is charged for RLNC college transcripts.
 Red Lake Nation College does not hold official transcripts when students have a financial obligation or debt to the institution.